User Manual — Weather & Airport Information for Pilots

 How it's computed:

-How it's computed: Open-Meteo's precipitation (mm water-equivalent per hour) and snowfall (cm fresh snow per hour, ~10:1 ratio) are sampled on the grid.
-The ratio of snowfall to precipitation gives a "snow fraction" which controls the rain↔snow colour and symbol mix per cell.
+How it's computed: Open-Meteo's precipitation (mm water-equivalent per hour), snowfall (cm fresh snow per hour, ~10:1 ratio) and precipitation_probability are sampled on the grid.
+The ratio of snowfall to precipitation gives a "snow fraction" which controls the rain↔snow colour and symbol mix per cell; the probability drives the saturation.
+The animated drops/flakes fall by phase — blue rain streaks, white drifting snow, magenta freezing precip.

 | Rain (mm/h) | Tag | Snow (cm/h) |